The NSTF Awards is the flagship project of the National Science and Technology Forum (NSTF), in partnership with South32.

 Nominations are registered online by the first deadline (usually in December).
 Full nomination documents have to be submitted by the second deadline (usually in March).

 An adjudication panel of independent judges is assembled annually.
-It represents all sectors of the NSTF membership and, in the case of the sponsored categories, representatives of some of the sponsors.
+It represents all sectors of the NSTF membership and, in the case of the sponsored categories, representatives of these sponsors.
 The adjudication panel reviews the nominations, identifies those that are eligible, shortlists the finalists and makes the final selection of winners.
 A panel of experts is also appointed by the NSTF Executive Committee.
 These experts assist the adjudication panel by reviewing and providing validation of the selections.

 The NSTF Awards Trophy